-I worry that if a d/Deaf person contracts coronavirus would they understand what to do.
+I worry that if a deaf person contracts coronavirus would they understand what to do.
 I worry about that.

 And then when they do get medical assistance, they’re not going to be able to understand anybody because they’ve got their masks on.
 I think the anxiety is huge.
 I think we weren’t very well prepared.

-Why anxiety is common for people who are d/Deaf and hard of hearing?
+Why anxiety is common for people who are deaf and hard of hearing?